xtie97/PET-PGN/README.md

 ## 👏 Acknowledgments

-The code was adapted from the original [implementation in GitHub](https://github.com/yuhaozhang/summarize-radiology-findings).
+The code was adapted from the original [implementation](https://github.com/yuhaozhang/summarize-radiology-findings).

 For any inquiries or feedback, feel free to raise an issue or contribute via pull requests!